hsm022/CS-340-Assignment-3/README.md

 **Topic: Heapsort**

 # Description:
-I am choosing heapsort to implement in c++ programming language for part two of my thrid CS340 assignment.
+I am choosing heapsort to implement in c++ programming language for part two of my third CS340 assignment.
 This project only has one file.

 **heapsort.cpp :**
 This file contains the source code of the heapsort.
 It prompts the user to enter the total number of inputs he/she will be entering.
 Once user provides a number the program creates a dynamic array and asks the user to provide the inputs.
 Once all the inputs are entered, the program generates a max-heap and starts sorting the array.
 Once the array is sorted it is printed on the screen.